 A couple of things to remember when tipping

-Determine a tip for each component of your climbing group: the porters, cooks, assistant guides, and the lead guide.
+Tip on to the porters, not the guides.
+Bring a packet of letter-size envelopes to distribute the tip Determine a tip for each component of your climbing group: the porters, cooks, assistant guides, and thus the lead guide.

-The average Tanzanian makes $40 per month.
-A $40 tip for difficult work for many days is a great wage and supports the local economy.
+Distribute it on the last word morning of the descent usually at the Park Gate Tip in either Tanzanian Shillings or US Dollars The average Tanzanian makes $40 per month.
+A $40 tip for difficult work for several days could also be an excellent wage and supports the local economy.

-Porters $5 per day per porter
+- Porters $6 – $8 per day per porter

-Cooks $8 to $10 per cook
+- Cooks $8 to $10 per cook

-Assistant Guides $8 to $10 per guide
+- Assistant Guides $8 to $10 per guide

-Kilimanjaro Guides $20 per day per guide
+- Kilimanjaro Guides $20 per day per guide

-Safari Guides $20 per day and per guide
+- Safari Guides $20 per day and per guide